Shadi-Sadie/Coursera-DataScience/Reproducible Research/Project 1-Week 2/Reproducible-Research-Project-1.md

     ## [1] 2304

-2. Devise a strategy for filling in all of the missing values in the datase
+\#\#\# 2.
+Deviseing a strategy for filling in all of the missing values in the datase

-As a strategy I will replace NA with the average of steps of the day
+My strategy here is to replace NA with the average of steps , to do so I will create a meansteps which contains the avergae value of steps.

 ``` r
 meansteps=mean(activity$step,na.rm=TRUE)
 ```

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+### 3\.
+Create a new dataset that is equal to the original dataset but with the missing data filled in.

-To prevent any problem I will create a copy of activity data set and impute NA on that one
+To prevent any future problem and to compare the diffrence between imputed and not impluted dataset I will create a copy of activity data set and will call it stepdata.
+Afterward, I will continue by replacing the missing values with the average step value, calculated in previous chunck.

 ``` r
 stepdata<-activity